touilleWoman/Push_swap/README.md

 else we mark OUT to push it to stack B

 EX:
-if mark head is 0
+if mark head is 0, keep_nb = 4

 ```
 1 OUT
 7 KEEP
 0 KEEP
 2 KEEP
-5 OUT
+5 KEEP
-3 KEEP
+3 OUT
-4 KEEP
+4 OUT
 ```

-if mark head is 0, then keep_nb = 5
+if mark head is 5, then keep_nb = 2
 ```
 1 OUT
 7 KEEP